 2. Disable Robots.txt Using a Plugin

-You can also edit and disable the robots.txt file using a plugin if you already use an SEO plugin from your WordPress website.
-This can save a lot of time if you don’t want the search engine bots to index your site using the robots.txt file.
+You can also edit and disable the robots.txt file using a plugin if you already use an SEO plugin on your WordPress website.
+This can save a significant amount of time if you don’t want search engine bots to index your site using the robots.txt file.

 Several WordPress SEO plugins allow you to edit and disable the robots.txt file.
 But we will be using the Rank Math SEO plugin for this demonstration.